pirzer/Project-1---Renewable-Energy/README.md

 -   Full scroll/down
 -   Refresh website
 -   All sections show up while the user[s] scroll up/down it.

-## Testing scrolling
--   The Website is performing correctly.
-The scrolling tests done are as follow:

--   Full scroll/down
--   Refresh website
--   All sections show up while the user[s] scroll up/down it.
 -   See the following images:

 ![Scrolling up/down](/assets/images/scroll%20down%201.JPG "CSS")